tprasadtp/ubuntu-post-install/docs/clioptions.md

 !!! warning
     Enabling this option will use mirrors from Uni-Freiburg if they are available.
 You may have to be within Uni-Freiburg network to access it.
 The mirror may not work or be up-to date with upstream.
 Use this option only if you are inside Uni-Freiburg network and know what versions/libs are hosted on the mirror.

 - Uses mirrors from `University of Freiburg`.
 Only available for limited number of repositories. **DO NOT** use this option if you are not a faculty or student of Uni-Freiburg, as it may have un-intended side effects.
 - Arguments: `-u` or `--use-uf-mirror`.
-Because I do not wish to waste bandwidth this option is not tested on Travis builds.
+This option is not tested on Travis builds.

 !!! warning
     **This script/github-repository/or this website is not affiliated in with University of Freiburg.**